Jason Donovan: 2007–2009: Return to music career and soap operas

 Donovan performed a medley of songs from Joseph along with other actors who have played the eponymous role (Donny Osmond and Lee Mead) at the Concert for Diana in July 2007.

 In early 2008, Donovan had a role in ITV's post-watershed soap opera Echo Beach; the series was cancelled after 12 episodes.
 He also presented Sunday Night with Jason Donovan, a programme on The One Network of British local radio stations.

 On 25 September 2008, Donovan performed in the canteen at the head offices of Tesco in Welwyn Garden City, Hertfordshire.
 He was promoting his forthcoming album, Let It Be Me, which was released on 10 November 2008.
 The album, his first for 15 years, reached No. 28 in the UK.

-Also in 2008, Donovan performed at the Party In The Park in Wellingborough, Northamptonshire, storming off stage after hecklers squirted him with a water pistol.

 In 2009, Donovan performed as Tick (Mitzi) in the London stage musical production of Priscilla Queen of the Desert at the Palace Theatre.
 Also in 2009, Donovan began appearing in television commercials (with Kerry Katona and Coleen Nolan) for the frozen food supermarket chain Iceland in the UK.

 2010–2013: Soundtrack of the 80s, Strictly Come Dancing and Sign of Your Love

 In September 2010, Donovan took part in the BBC television series Who Do You Think You Are?, tracing his family tree back several generations.
 Donovan's fifth studio album, Soundtrack of the 80s, was released in October 2010.
-The album is composed of cover versions of well known 1980s hits such as "Drive" (The Cars), "I Just Died In Your Arms" (Cutting Crew) and "Sign Your Name" (Terence Trent D'Arby) and several others.
+The album is composed of cover versions of well known 1980s hits such as "Drive" (The Cars), "(I Just) Died in Your Arms" (Cutting Crew) and "Sign Your Name" (Terence Trent D'Arby) and several others.
 The same year, Donovan played the role of The Artilleryman in the 2010–2011 stage show Jeff Wayne's Musical Version of The War of the Worlds.
 The show toured the UK and Europe, starting in November 2010 and finished in Germany in January 2011.
 Donovan also voiced the part of Toby the Kangaroo in the environmental animated film Animals United.